-Communicating on Roomies is free and we strongly recommend using our secure messaging system which protect your privacy and to keeps all your inquiries in one place.
+Communicating on Roomies is free.
+We strongly recommend using our secure messaging system which protects your privacy and keeps all your inquiries in one place.
 It also allows you to communicate without revealing your personal contact details upfront, you can do this later when comfortable with the members you are chatting with.

 Tip: Where available mobile numbers can be accessed by verified members on listings and from the messaging system.
 If you want to keep your number private you can do this when you verify or in account settings.

-Tip: Shortlist your best 3 candidates after qualifying them online.
-Then organise viewings with all 3 within a day or two.
-This means you are not wasting time organising viewings with unsuitable candidates and by limited views to a small number you will spend more time with each one, learning and remembering more so you can choose a better roomie.
+Tip: Save your best 3 candidates after qualifying them online.
+Then organize viewings with all 3 within a day or two.
+This means you are not wasting time organizing viewings with unsuitable candidates.
+By limiting views to a smaller number, you will spend more time with each one, learning and remembering more so you can choose a better roomie.

 6. Come to an agreement

-If you have found the right person for your room then it is very important to agree all the details such as deposit, rent, move in date, bills, house rules, length of stay etc etc. Roomies strongly advises getting this in writing (even if it is just an email) so there are no misunderstandings later.
-Roomies provides a free link: Roommate Agreement
+If you have found the right person for your room, then it is very important to agree on all the details such as deposit, rent, move in date, bills, house rules, length of stay etc etc. Roomies strongly advises getting this in writing (even if it is just an email) so there are no misunderstandings later.
+Roomies provides a free link: Roommate Agreement.

 7. Moving in

-Tip: Roommates take a few hours, days or weeks to feel at home in their new place so make sure you are social in those early days and take the time to get to know each other.
-It can make a huge difference in the long rung in making sure everyone is comfortable living together.
+Tip: Roommates may take a few hours, days or weeks to feel at home in their new place so make sure you socialize in those early days and take the time to get to know each other.
+It can make a huge difference in the long run making sure everyone is comfortable living together.